lmas/thesis/thesis.typ

 = Introduction <introduction>

-With the shift towards Industry 4.0 @lasi, the manufacturing industries are facing new challenges as they move towards decentralised processes.
-This move is partly enabled by the advances with smart devices and the rise of the Internet-of-Things.
-These devices are most often operated near the Edge, at the ends of the communication networks and close to users or other machinery which might interact with the smart devices in one way or another.
+Today the world is experiencing its fourth industrial revolution.
+If the use of electricity and digitisation pushed the two previous revolutions in the manufacturing industry, then today's shift is mainly driven by the large amount of smart, modular, and highly connected devices that forms the so called Internet-of-Things.
+Dubbed as "Industry 4.0" by the team of german scientists, _Dr.
+Lasi et al._
+@lasi, this new revolution originated from the need of increased flexibility and better efficiency in production systems, in order to better handle quickly shifting market demands.
 By increasing the use of smart sensors, a manufacturer can better supervise the operation of their equipment and, for example, better predict equipment failure.

 _Khan et al._ notes that @khan sensors and programmable logic controllers (PLCs) are becoming the largest group of devices that generates the most data.
+These devices are most often operated near the Edge, at the ends of the communication networks and close to users or other machinery which might interact with the smart devices in one way or another.
 As the industries scales up their sensor networks there is an increasing need to be able to faster process the larger amounts of data, in order to provide real-time analysis.